michalbiesek/appscope/docs/IPC.md

 MSG_NO - 0x01 - Message no 1
 TOTAL_MSG_NO - 0x01 - Total message of this request is 1

+Respones for get Scope Status messsage -> scope is Active
 Response:
 <- 0xCD 0x00 01 01 01